Shire plc: Director Declaration

 Director Declaration

-April 3, 2018 - Shire plc (LSE: SHP, NASDAQ: SHPG) (the 'Company') announces that Sara Mathew, Non-Executive Director of the Company, was appointed Director of State Street Corporation on March 29, 2018.
+April 4, 2018 - Shire plc (LSE: SHP, NASDAQ: SHPG) (the 'Company') announces that Susan Kilsby, Chairman of the Company, was appointed as a Non-Executive Director of Diageo plc on April 4, 2018.

 This disclosure is made pursuant to LR 9.6.14 of the UK Listing Rules.